Controlled strong coupling and absence of dark polaritons in microcavities with double quantum wells

-and are found using the local electric field ${\cal E}$.
+The expansion coefficients are then given by $X_\nu(\omega,k) = \int {\cal E}(\omega,k;z) \Psi_{\nu}(z,z,0) dz$ and are found using the local field ${\cal E}$.
 The latter in turn satisfies Maxwell's integro-differential equation which includes the macroscopic excitonic polarization $P(z,z,0)$ bringing into the system a nonlocal optical susceptibility~\cite{Nakayama85}.
-Here $z_e$ are $z_h$ are the electron and hole coordinates in the growth direction of the ADQW, $\brho$ is the coordinate of the electron-hole in-plane relative motion, $d_{cv}$ is the matrix element of the microscopic dipole moment between the valence and conduction bands, $M$ and $k$ are the in-plane exciton effective mass and wavevector, and $\omega$ is the frequency of the $s$-polarized electro-magnetic field.
-To take into account the homogeneous broadening of the excitonic system, a phenomenological damping constant $\gamma$ is added by hand~\cite{footnote2}.
+Here $z_e$ ($z_h$) is the electron (hole) coordinate in the growth direction of the ADQW, $\brho$ the coordinate of the e-h in-plane relative motion, $d_{cv}$ the matrix element of the microscopic dipole moment between the valence and conduction bands, $M$ and $k$ the in-plane exciton effective mass and wavevector, and $\omega$ the frequency of the $s$-polarized electro-magnetic field~\cite{footnote2}.
+To take into account the homogeneous broadening of the excitonic system, a phenomenological damping constant $\gamma$ of all exciton states has been introduced.

-In the calculation of the optical polarization Eq.\,(\ref{Polariz}) we keep up to 200 exciton states and for each state $\nu$ we calculate its energy $E_\nu$ and the energy wave function $\Psi_{\nu}(z_e,z_h,\brho)$, expanding the latter into electron-hole pair states, localized in the ADQW, and solving a radial matrix Schr\"odinger equation in real space~\cite{Sivalertporn12}.
-The in-plane excitonic continuum is discretized by introducing a rigid wall at $|\brho|=R$ with $R=800$\,nm used everywhere except the last two figures of this Letter.
-The Maxwell equation is then solved in a strict manner, by reducing it to an effective matrix Fredholm problem with a factorizable kernel incorporated into the scattering matrix method~\cite{Ko88,Tikhodeev02}.
+In the calculation of the optical polarization Eq.\,(\ref{Polariz}) we keep about 200 exciton states, and for each state $\nu$ calculate its energy $E_\nu$ and the wave function $\Psi_{\nu}(z_e,z_h,\brho)$, by expanding the latter into e-h pair states localized in the ADQW and solving a radial matrix Schr\"odinger equation for the e-h relative motion in real space~\cite{Sivalertporn12}.
+Its full solution contains both discrete exciton bound states and unbound states of the excitonic continuum.
+We discretize this Coulomb continuum by introducing a rigid wall at $|\brho|=R$ with $R=800$\,nm, while keeping the exciton center-of-mass motion untouched.
+The Maxwell wave equation for the microcavity with ADQWs is solved in a rigorous way, by reducing it to an effective matrix Fredholm problem with a factorizable kernel incorporated into the scattering matrix method~\cite{Ko88,Tikhodeev02}.